 Rheumatic fever can cause permanent damage to the heart, including damaged heart valves and heart failure.
-Treatments can reduce damage from inflammation, lessen pain and other symptoms, and prevent the recurrence of rheumatic fever.
+Treatment can ease pain, reduce damage from inflammation and prevent a recurrence of rheumatic fever.

 - Painful and tender joints — most often in the knees, ankles, elbows and wrists

 - Pain in one joint that migrates to another joint

 - Flat or slightly raised, painless rash with a ragged edge

 - Heart murmur

 - Jerky, uncontrollable body movements (Sydenham chorea) — most often in the hands, feet and face